 - Validation of the management by the appropriate parties.

 - Removal procedures.

 Implement an incident response plan.
-Be prepared to respond immediately to a system breach.
+Be prepared to respond immediately to a system breach or availability issue.

 Render data on electronic media unrecoverable so that data cannot be reconstructed.